andymckay/blog/_posts/2015-05-09-a-better-mock.md

 Python mock is pretty cool, but there's been a recurring problem for me with <a href="https://docs.python.org/3/library/unittest.mock.html#module-unittest.mock">mock</a>
 in that if you access any property on a Mock it returns a method which is *truthy*.
-This means simple typos can exist in code and it passes.
+This means simple typos can exist in your testing.

 As an example, in this library, there's a method <code>from_nonce</code>.
 If you just mock the object, then you can typo the method and it continues like normal: